AdvancedCSS2024/idg1292-2024-oblig3-group03/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=14864443&assignment_repo_type=AssignmentRepo)

 ##Points discussed during the brainstorming session:
 We started the project by drawing up our story by hand.
 We created 7 windows, following a family of four who no longer can afford to pay the power/electricity bill.

+##Storyboard:
+The storyboard we created is added in assets called storyboard.jpg.

 We started the project using group3-temp, as we had some trouble creating a group in github classroom.
+When we got access to the correct github, we created a branch each.

 Start:
 Used intersection observer in JS in all our frames.
 We used it to make the window appear bigger with the title "the lightswitch" as the starting point of our webpage.
 When the user scroll down, the family image will appear, and the title will blur out.
 We used CSS drawing to create the lamp and the window, and adobe illustrator to draw the family and the snowflakes.